Kharguli

 Kharghuli is a locality in northern part of Guwahati, Assam, India.
-Situated on the south bank of the Brahmaputra river, it is a residential area.
-Some parts of this locality has hilly terrain.
+Situated on the south bank of the Brahmaputra river, it is a residential area, most of the parts of this locality has hilly terrain.
+The name Kharghuli is derived from the Assamese words ‘Khaarghar’ (armoury) and ‘ghuli’ (depression), referencing an armoury established by the Ahom kings in a natural depression along the riverbank.

 Transport

 It is connected to rest of city with city buses and other modes of transportation.
+It is a pahar.